Throughout history, technology has played a pivotal role in human development but what does it hold for the future of water?

 Today, AI is ubiquitous — it controls the adverts we see on social media, powers our Alexa or Siri and helps to detect fraud.
 In addition, AI is already proving itself to be critical in three fundamental ways to support sustainability with many possibilities for growth.

 Firstly, AI is starting to have the power to analyze and comprehend the ecological complexities of local, national and global water cycles.
-“The combination of AI, particularly with machine learning and water process expertise already helps predict the process and mechanical behavior of water technologies and equipment,” explains Aude Giard, chief digital officer at Veolia Water Technologies.
+“The combination of AI, particularly with machine learning and water process expertise already helps predict the process and mechanical behavior of water technologies and equipment,” explains Christian Pitavy, Chief Digital Officer at Veolia Water Technologies.

 “We have started using both live and forecast weather data to predict the impact on the local water infrastructure and therefore the surrounding environment.
 This will soon become the norm as we use algorithms for storage and optimal network flow.
 This is vital as extreme weather events trigger downpours since this foresight helps prevent the risk of sludge overflows.”

-Looking to the future of how AI can help deal with ecological complexities, Giard predicts:
+Looking to the future of how AI can help deal with ecological complexities, Pitavy predicts:

-As well as looking at the weather and managing our needs, we’ll also be able to monitor what our environment needs depending on the local landscape and biodiversity.
-It will be possible to tell when forests and bushlands require watering to prevent forest fires, and we will be able to adapt irrigation to prevent flooding or even help us protect our oceans.”
+As well as looking at the weather and managing our needs, we’ll also be able to monitor what our environment needs as well, depending on the local landscape and biodiversity.
+It will be possible to tell when forests and bushlands require watering to prevent forest fires, and we will be able to adapt effluent reuse to prevent flooding or even help us protect our oceans."

 The second big arena where AI will play a key role in boosting sustainability is consumer education and behavioral change.
 Already AI is used by consumers to improve their health and conveniently manage small household items with smart home devices.
 In the same sense, AI will help consumers adopt more sustainable behaviors and make better choices when it comes to their water usage.